keithrbennett/rexe/README.md

 ----

+Rexe multiplies Ruby's usefulness and conciseness on the command line by:

+* automating parsing and formatting using JSON, YAML, Ruby marshalling, and Awesome Print
+* simplifying the use of Ruby as a shell filter, optionally predigesting input as lines, an enumerator, or one big string
+* extracting the plumbing from the command line; requires and other options can be set in an environment variable
+* enabling the loading of Ruby files to keep your code DRY and your command line code high level
+* reading and evaluating a ~/.rexerc file on startup for your shared custom code and common requires

 Shell scripting is great for simple tasks but for anything nontrivial it can easily get cryptic and awkward (pun intended!).